atomix/atomix/README.md

 ## Introduction

 Copycat is a framework for consistent distributed coordination.
-At the core of Copycat is a reusable implementation of the Raft consensus protocol.
+At the core of Copycat is a generic implementation of the Raft consensus protocol.
 On top of Raft, Copycat provides a high level path-based API for creating and interacting with arbitrary replicated state machines such as maps, sets, locks, or user-defined resources.
 Resources can be created and operated on by any node in the cluster.